Skip to content

 # [[1583172563000, 0], [1583172564000, 1], [1583172565000, 4], [1583172566000, 9], [1583172567000, 16]]

-3. Getting Values from Multiple Nested Layers in JSON Data
+3. Getting Values from Multiple Nested Levels in JSON Data

-Sometimes functions receive a JSON with many nested layers, and need to retrieve a value at a certain level.
-You can use try syntax to quickly retrieve it.
+Sometimes functions will receive JSON with multiple nested levels, and need to retrieve values from a certain level.
+You can use the try statement to quickly retrieve them.

 Example